cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 Depending on your notifications, you probably see something when Dependabot opens a new pull request.
-However, this will _not_ let you know when there are upates to the upstream repo (the repo you forked Jumpstart Pro from).
-It's easy to forget about this let your verions drift further and further from upstream.
+However, this will _not_ let you know when there are updates to the upstream repo (the repo you forked Jumpstart Pro from).
+It's easy to forget about this let your versions drift further and further from upstream.
 The longer it goes, the more involved the upgrade process is.

-As a way of gently nudging and reminding myself to upgrade I have a monthly Slack reminder to 'Check on upgrades' which is kind of a placeholder for dependabot updates if they're not already covered _and_ checking on the upstream chagnes from Jumpstart Pro.
+As a way of gently nudging and reminding myself to upgrade I have a monthly Slack reminder to 'Check on upgrades' which is kind of a placeholder for Dependabot updates if they're not already covered _and_ checking on the upstream changes from Jumpstart Pro.

 I also have a recurring Trello card that gets created once per month to at least _check_ on the upgrades.